richardwaters9049/InMemoryGraphDB/README.md

 The project demonstrates:

-Graph Management: How to manage nodes and edges in a graph.
+••Graph Management••: How to manage nodes and edges in a graph.

-C++ Implementation: Using modern C++ features to handle data efficiently.
+••C++ Implementation••: Using modern C++ features to handle data efficiently.

-Performance Considerations: Implementing and optimizing data structures for effective graph operations.
+••Performance Considerations••: Implementing and optimizing data structures for effective graph operations.

 ## Key Features